Homebrew/homebrew-command-not-found/README.md

 If not, you’ll get an error as expected.

 For Fish, the `handler.fish` defines a function `command-not-found-handler` with is used by Fish when a command doesn't exist.
-The function is copied in your functions directory.
+The function is symlinked in your functions directory.
 Fish recognises the function, and uses this instead of its default handler.
 The function utilises `brew which-formula` to find and prints the relevant information about the command; on the case where it finds nothing, the function